 Biodegradable plastic is an oxymoron

-The single most effective thing you can do is buy reusable sturdy shopping bags made of hessian or cloth and think twice about any plastic item that you do buy.
+Using corn-starch bags is one thing you can do.
+You can also buy reusable sturdy shopping bags made of hessian or cloth and think twice about any plastic item that you do buy.
 Look for alternatives, or at least be mindful of what you use.
 Write to supermarkets asking them to use less packaging.
-Every time you throw some packaging in the bin know that it's likely to be hanging around long after you've gone.
+Every time you throw some packaging in the bin remember that it's likely to be hanging around long after you've gone.
 Archaeologists delineate time into periods based on technology or materials with the greatest impact on society (such as the Stone Age or Bronze Age).
 There are many that think we are now living in the Plastic Age, corresponding with our use of fossil fuels (that's what plastics are made from) and warming of the atmosphere.
 In the future we will be known by the stratified deposits of plastics that will be found in layers of trash.
 Is this how we want to be remembered?
-Looking on my own desk right now I can see - a neon-coloured pen, plastic-handled scissors, plastic casing around my computer screen, a plastic stapler, plastic rulers... the list goes on.
+A plastic Mickey Mouse toy, shiny neon bangles, plastic raincoats, biro pen casings....
+Looking on my own desk right now I can see - a plastic ruler (handy cos it's see through but where will it go when I throw it away?), plastic-handled scissors, black plastic casing around my computer screen, a plastic stapler, blue plastic intray... the list goes on.
+I'm as guilty as anyone.
+But I'm going to try to do better.
 It's up to each of us to reduce, reuse and recycle.
+That is, of course, if you love the Earth and your ancestors.

 * Photo courtesy of the Smithsonian Design Museum.
 Object ID #404536685; compression-molded bakelite, chromium-plated metal, woven textile; H x W x D: 38.7 × 38.1 × 22.9 cm (15 1/4 in. × 15 in. × 9 in.); Gift of George R. Kravis II; 2018-22-40